-More than 5 million Americans are living with Alzheimer's.
-The cost of caring for those with Alzheimer's and other dementias is estimated to total \$305 billion in 2020, increasing to more than \$1.1 trillion (in today's dollars) by mid-century.
-Nearly one in every three seniors who dies each year has Alzheimer's or another dementia.
+More than 6 million Americans are living with Alzheimer's, and over 11 million provide their unpaid care.
+The cost of caring for those with Alzheimer's and other dementias is estimated to total \$321 billion in 2022, increasing to nearly \$1 trillion (in today's dollars) by mid-century.

-For more information, view the 2020 Alzheimer's Disease Facts and Figures report at alz.org/facts.

-© 2020 Alzheimer's Association® All Rights Reserved.
-Alzheimer's Association is a not-for-profit 501(c)(3) organization.
+For more information, view the 2022 Alzheimer's Disease Facts and Figures report at alz.org/facts.
+D 2022 Alzheimer's Association All Rights Reserved.
+Alzheimer's Association is a not-for-profit 501(c)(3) organization